 A selection from Francis Grose’s “Dictionary Of The Vulgar Tongue” (1785)

-Alt...Image imitating a page from an old document, text (as in main toot): FASTNESSES.
-Bogs.
+Alt...Image imitating a page from an old document, text (as in main toot): GOODYER'S PIG.
+Like Goodyer's pig; never well but when in mischief.
 A selection from Francis Grose’s “Dictionary Of The Vulgar Tongue” (1785)

 [?]Book dedications bot » 🤖 🌐